COVID-19 FACT CHECK

 ACTIVITIES AND SOCIAL MEDIA ENGAGEMENT.

-AFAWI Covid-19 Fact Check Project, work against the dangerous spreading of so-called Fake News or False Information, by working together with the reliable and independent fact check organisation Dubawa Ghana.
+The AFAWI Covid-19 Fact Check Project works against the dangerous spreading of so-called Fake News or False Information, by working together with the reliable and independent fact check organisation Dubawa Ghana.

-Also the Covid-19 outbreak has been accompanied by a massive ‘infodemic’, regarding to the WHO an over-abundance of information, some accurate and some not, that makes it hard for people to find trustworthy sources and reliable guidance when they need it the most.
+Also the Covid-19 outbreak has been accompanied by a so-called infodemic- an over-abundance of information, some accurate and some not (WHO) - that makes it hard for people to find trustworthy sources and reliable guidance when they need it the most.

-AFAWI is therefore cooperating with Dudawa Ghana and produced a series of videos to speak about the mostly spread fake news in Ghana.
-With publishing the videos on the AFAWI Social Media pages, we want to be an antithesis to disinformation and create awareness on this problem.
+With publishing the Covid19 fact checks of Dubawa Ghana in the form of videos on the AFAWI Social Media pages, we want to be an antithesis to disinformation and create awareness on this dangerous problem.

 Covid-19 Fact Check is working to create awareness on fake news and misinformation relating to covid-19 and other health related issues in Ghana and beyond.